 Your Family Wants to Be With You, Not Manage Money

 My neighbor Shay is currently experiencing this as her father is dying.
-My heart breaks for her because of the insult on top of injury she received when the hospital discharged her dad to a hospice facility and they asked his grieving children for big gobs of cash up front to let him in the door.
-Their Dad, at this point, isn’t communicative.
+My heart breaks for her because of the insult on top of injury she received when the hospital discharged her dad to a hospice facility, which asked his grieving children to hand over big gobs of cash up front to let him in the door.
+Their dad isn’t communicative , at this point.
 If he had big gobs of cash set aside for his care, it wasn’t readily apparent to his kids.
 They were there to hold his hand and tell him that they loved him, not be his personal comptroller and manage his cash flow.

 So let’s get ourselves prepared for end-of-life care, as a gift to our loved ones, if not ourselves.

 Dying is a bit like being born.
 Even when it is close, you don’t know how long it will take.
 And like a birth, death is accompanied by changes in our usual activities.
-Birth and death are BIG, life changing events, and they are followed by a period unlike any other time of your life (grieving after a death or caring for a newborn after a birth) that often require the participants take time off of work — often at an unplanned time, usually unpaid.
-In Shay’s case, it also required she travel to where he is and move from AirBnB to AirBnB as her Dad’s dying takes as long as it takes.
-So in addition to the emotional toll and the expense for end-of-life care, being there for a family member’s end of life brings a host of new expenses and less money to handle them.
+Birth and death are BIG, life changing events, and each is followed by a period unlike any other time of your life (caring for a newborn after a birth, or grieving after a death) that often requires the participants take time off of work, often at an unplanned time, usually unpaid.
+In Shay’s case, it also required she travel to where he is and move from AirBnB to AirBnB as her dad’s dying takes as long as it takes.
+So in addition to the emotional toll and the expense for end-of-life care, being there for a family member’s end of life brings a host of new expenses and less money with which to pay for them.
 Again, you can help ease things for your loved ones with some planning.

 How Much Is This Going to Cost?